Samsat: In Christianity

 In the Christian martyrology, seven Christian martyrs were crucified in 297 in Samosata for refusing to perform a pagan rite in celebration of the victory of Maximian over the Sassanids: Abibus, Hipparchus, James, Lollian, Paragnus, Philotheus, and Romanus.
-Saint Daniel the Stylite was born in a village near Samosata; Saint Rabbulas, venerated on 19 February, who lived in the 6th century at Constantinople, was also a native of Samosata.
+Paul the Dynamic Monarchian Bishop of Antioch was born in Samosata in 200; Saint Daniel the Stylite was born in a village near Samosata; Saint Rabbulas, venerated on 19 February, who lived in the 6th century at Constantinople, was also a native of Samosata.
 A Notitia Episcopatuum of Antioch in the 6th century mentions Samosata as an autocephalous metropolis (Échos d'Orient, X, 144); at the synod that reinstated Patriarch Photius I of Constantinople (the Photian Council) of 879, the See of Samosata had already been united to that of Amida, present-day Diyarbakır.
 By 586, the titular of Amida bore only this title, meaning the union took place between the 7th and the 9th centuries.
 Earlier bishops included Peperius, who attended the Council of Nicaea (325); Saint Eusebius of Samosata, a great opponent of the Arians, killed by an Arian woman (c.
 380), honoured on 22 June; Andrew, a vigorous opponent of Cyril of Alexandria and of the Council of Ephesus.

 Chabot gives a list of twenty-eight Syrian Miaphysite bishops.
 The Syrian bishopric probably lapsed in the 12th century.
 Samosata is included in the Catholic Church's list of titular sees, but no further titular bishops have been appointed for that eastern see since the Second Vatican Council.

 Archaeology

 Samsat Höyük is a tell located just north of the Samsat district of Adıyaman.

 Archaeological research on the hill of Şehremuz in Samsat has uncovered relics from the 7000 BC Paleolithic era; the 5000 BC Neolithic, 3000 BC Chalcolithic and 3000 to 1200 BC Bronze Ages.
 The ancient city of Ḫaḫḫum (Hittite: Ḫaḫḫa) was located nearby; it is recorded as a source of gold for ancient Sumeria.

-The first excavations were conducted in 1964 and 1967 under the direction of the American archeologist Theresa Goell.
-In fact, the settlement was known and famous before these excavations.
+The first excavations were conducted in 1964 and 1967 under the direction of the American archeologist Theresa Goell in anticipation of the site being flooded by a new dam across the Euphrates at [Halfeti].
+Work in 1964 consisted of a single shallow trench on the acropolis finding only medieval storage vessels.
+Work in 1967 excavated only down to the Seleucid period.
 Then, in 1977, under the Lower Euphrates Project, plans were put together aimed at identifying and saving the archaeological settlements that were to be inundated by the reservoir of Karakaya and Atatürk Dams.
 Surface surveys were conducted under the direction of Mehmet Özdoğan.
 In these studies, it was concluded that the settlement was permanently inhabited from the Halaf Period to the Ottoman Period.
 The following year, the excavations started in 1978, except for 1980, until 1987, under Ankara University, Faculty of Language and History-Geography It was conducted by the team led by Nimet Özgüç.
 These excavations were carried out on a very wide area, including the lower city and surrounding walls.